heatheranndye/heatheranndye.github.io/content/articles/montyhall.md

 The contestent should go with the switch strategy - this will result in a win 66% of the time.
 In fact, the only way the contestant looses with the switch strategy is if they originally selected the prize door.

-But why?

-##### With the Monty Hall problem, we can explore the answer in three different ways!
+### With the Monty Hall problem, we can find the answer in three different ways!

-* Using Bayes Theorem and probability theory
+1. Using Bayes Theorem and probability theory
-* Actually hosting a game show and keeping track of the winners
+2. Hosting a game show and keeping track of the winners
-* Constructing a simulation
+3. Constructing a Monte Carlo simulation

 Here's my [streamlit simulation](https://heatheranndye-montyhall-montymonty-app-t59nhv.streamlit.app/).